On the Effectiveness of Transfer Learning for Code Search: Conclusions and Future Work

-Finally, it would be insightful to inspect \bert's attention heads when processing source code in a similar fashion to natural language, for which it has been shown that the attention heads focus on specific language constructs, \eg, verbs and their objects~\cite{clark_what_2019}.
+Finally, it would be insightful to inspect \bert's attention heads when processing source code similarly to natural language, for which it has been shown that the attention heads focus on specific language constructs, \eg, verbs and their objects~\cite{clark_what_2019}.
 Such understanding of the model's inner workings can drive the development of better model architectures for code search and other source code analysis tasks.